tunewriter/Share-Space/README.md

 * Supabase (Postgres) as a database

 ## Timeline
-* Sept 20, 2022: Started the project.
+* Sept 20, 2022: Started the project
-* Sept 24, 2022: Created repository and upload on GitHub.
+* Sept 24, 2022: Created repository and upload on GitHub
+* Oct 19, 2022: Added 'delete note' and 'create cave' functionality

 ## Motivation
 * Learning FastAPI, Svelte and everything involved in developing and deploying a web app.